SEWAGE TREATMENT SYSTEMS

 HEALTH / RESOURCES

 Contact the Fairfield County Engineer's office to apply for an address.
-The lot will also need to be cleared of any high weeds, crops, etc. prior to design review by the Fairfield Department of Health.
+The lot will also need to be cleared of any high weeds, crops, etc. prior to design review by the Fairfield County Health Department.

-Please note, the Fairfield Department of Health does not register, certify, or recommend soil professionals.
+Please note, the Fairfield County Health Department does not register, certify, or recommend soil professionals.
 All applications for a new sewage treatment system permit will require a soil testing report submitted with the application.
 This will apply to every lot, regardless of the size of the lot or the date it was created.

 Provide the Calculation Worksheet to your septic system installer, designer or engineer to use as guidance to design your HSTS.